Home » Regions » North America » Eastern Temperate Forests » Mississippi Alluvial & Southeast USA Coastal Plains » Middle Atlantic Coastal Plain

 The Middle Atlantic Coastal Plain is a region covering most of the coastal plain from the border of South Carolina and Georgia, northeast to southern New Jersey.

-Most of this region is bordered to the northwest (inland) by the Southeastern Plains, a slightly more upland area.
-At the northernmost part of this region, it directly borders the Northern Piedmont to the northwest.
+Most of this region is bordered to the northwest (inland) by the Southeastern Plains, a slightly hillier, more upland area that represents the innermost portions of the coastal plain.
+At the northernmost part of this region, it directly borders the Northern Piedmont to the northwest, marked by a fall line corresponding to the end of the coastal plain; that region tends to be hillier and more geologically diverse, with soils forming on actual bedrock instead of on unconsolidated sediment.
 To the south, this region transitions into the Southern Coastal plain, and to the north, the Atlantic Coastal Pine Barrens.
-With the exception of the border with the Northern Piedmont, which is marked by a fall line, these borders all represent gradual transitions.
+With the exception of the border with the Northern Piedmont, which is marked by a fall line, these borders are all somewhat arbitrary, representing gradual transitions rather than clear geological boundaries.

 Plant Lists & In-Region Search